hifiberry/hifiberry-dsp/doc/restapi.md

 #### Get Cache Status

-Get information about the current cache status, including whether the XML profile and metadata are cached.
+Get information about the current cache status, including whether the XML profile, metadata, and program checksum are cached.

 ```
 GET /cache